An ISO 27001 risk assessment helps organisations identify, analyse and evaluate weaknesses in their information security processes.

 This includes how you will identify risks; who you assign risk ownership to; how the risks affect the confidentiality, integrity and availability of the information; and the method of calculating the estimated damage of each scenario and the likelihood of it occurring.

-A formal risk assessment methodology needs to address four issues:
+A formal risk assessment methodology needs to address several issues:

 - Your organisation’s core security requirements